Search Engine Optimization, What You Need To Know As A Michigan Company

 The Big Change In SEO Is YOU

 In the past digital assistants where almost useless gimmicks which failed to recognize your voice accurately and provided less-than-stellar results.
-Today, more people are rely on voice search, and every major tech company seems to have their own digital assistant capable of awesome feats, including Siri, Alexa, and Google.
+Today, more people are relying on voice search, and every major tech company seems to have their own digital assistant capable of awesome feats, including Siri, Alexa, and Google.

 With the addition of Rank Brain to Google’s algorithm, it is more important than ever to consider the intent of the searcher.
-Does a person liking for Michigan photography want a photograph of Michigan or a photographer in Michigan?
+Does a person look for Michigan photography want a photograph of Michigan or a photographer in Michigan?
 There is an important distinction.

 Long-form content is mandatory

 Until the last couple years, product pages on e-commerce websites were places for short-form content.
 For example — a title, brief description, a few photos and customer reviews.
 However, user demand and search engine changes have shifted toward long-form content in almost every niche.
 If you want to get ranked for your topic, you must write deep, well thought out descriptions of your products and services.

 Long form content provides more detail, more long-tail and conversational phrases.
 These lend to more relevant search queries and more market differentiation from the increased competition.
 Good search engine optimization leads to more ways to separate yourself from the competition and search combinations which will get your website found online.

 SEO’s strongly encourage you to develop more long-form content on your company blog, describing your products and offering insights on your company.
 The hard part is to do this without too much fluff and this takes planning.

 Think about Michigan locations, related products and hometown services.
 Maybe your company services Metro Airport?
 If writing about the Airport and how your company fits into the needs of people traveling to or from the location.
 Maybe store sells well known Michigan products, write about the products and their history.
 Overtime, these stories will help establish your strong Michigan connection.